 Traffic-related injuries and deaths are an unfortunate reality of modern life, more common than anyone would like to believe.
 According to the National Highway Traffic Safety Administration (NHTSA), more than three million people suffer injuries caused by motor vehicle incidents each year.
 Florida registers over 200,000 car accidents annually, with the highest fatality rate occurring in Miami.
-It is therefore wise to learn about common injuries from Miami car accidents, how best to prevent them, and what to do when they occur.
+For this reason, Miami injury lawyer Boris Lavent discusses the most common injuries from Miami car accidents, how best to prevent them, and what to do when they occur.

 Brain and Other Head Injuries